per1234/EthernetMod/README.md

 #### Installation
 - This library is only compatible with Arduino versions 1.5 and up.
 If you are using Arduino IDE 1.0.x then select the Arduino-IDE-1.0.x branch instead.
 - Download the most recent version of the modified Ethernet library here: https://github.com/per1234/EthernetMod/archive/W5x00.zip
-- Open the Arduino IDE
-- Sketch > Include Library > Add ZIP Library... > select the downloaded file > Open
+- Extract the downloaded file
+- Rename the extracted folder Ethernet
+- Copy the Ethernet folder to the libraries folder under your sketchbook folder
+- Reopen the Arduino IDE

 <a id="usage"></a>
 #### Usage